nextauthjs/next-auth/docs/docs/providers/github.md

 :::

 :::tip
-Email address is always returned, even if the user doesn't have a public email address on their profile.
+By default email address is not returned, you have to grant access to the app to get it.
 :::